akleroy/phangs_imaging_scripts/README.md

 The full procedure is described in our ApJ Supplements paper and the programs themselves are all in this repository, so we do not provide any extremely detailed docs here.
 Many individual routines are documented, though we also intend to improve the documentation in the future.
 Therefore we just note that broadly, the pipeline runs in four stages:

 1. **Staging (in CASA)** Stage and process uv-data.
-This stage includes continuum subtraction, line extraction, and spectral regridding.
+This step includes continuum subtraction, line extraction, and spectral regridding.

 2. **Imaging (in CASA)** Image and deconvolve the uv-data.
-This runs in several stages: dirty imaging, clean mask alignment, multi-scale deconvolution, re-masking, and single convolution.
+This runs in several steps: dirty imaging, clean mask alignment, multi-scale deconvolution, re-masking, and single convolution.

 3. **Post-Process (in CASA)** Process deconvolved data into science-ready data cubes.
 This stage includes merging with the total power and mosaicking.